bazelbuild/rules_scala/README.md

 ### Embedded resource paths no longer begin with `external/<repo_name>`

-[Any program compiled with an external repo asset in its `resources` attribute will need to strip the `external/` and repo name components from its path][ext-path].
+[Any program compiled with an external repo asset in its 'resources' attribute will need to strip the 'external/' and repo name components from its path][ext-path].
 For example, the path for `resources = ["@some_external_repo//:resource.txt"]` would change thus: